ZlydeTJ/jest-screenshot/README.md

 }
 ```

+This will create a report as a folder under your current root named `jest-screenshot-report/`.
+To view the report simple start the server: `node jest-screenshot/server.js` and navigate to `http://localhost:5000/`.
+BE WARNED: Do not use that server in anything production related or with public access!
+The server isn't secure and writes files.
+An alternative is to open `jest-screenshot-report/index.html`, however updating the snapshots won't work.

 ### Configuring

 By placing a file **jest-screenshot.json** in the root directory of your project with a [configuration object](https://prior99.github.io/jest-screenshot/docs/interfaces/jestscreenshotconfiguration.html)